 Indicate the main beneficiaries of this work, and what the potential impact might be.

-Ethernet is employed in a number of market applications, such as Enterprise, Campus, and Data Center, which are exhibiting a growing diversity in terms of the Ethernet rates needed.
+Ethernet is employed in a number of market applications, which are exhibiting a growing diversity in terms of the Ethernet rates and features needed.
 Solutions spanning these different application spaces and rates will be best addressed by leveraging common technology investments.
 This activity will enable industry consensus building on the market/application requirements and identify gaps not currently addressed by IEEE 802.3 standards of new solutions, which will help to foster industry interest in new Ethernet study groups.

 Estimated Timeframe